Amit-Baviskar/Amazon-Product-Sales/README.md

-# Tools Used
+# :dart: Tools Used :dart:
 Excel - Data Cleaning

 Mysql - Data Transformation And Data Analysis

-# Dataset Information
+# :file_folder:Dataset Information :file_folder:
 invoice_id: A unique identifier for each invoice, likely stored as a string of up to 50 characters.

 branch: The branch associated with the transaction, stored as a string of up to 50 characters.